neonevm/neon-evm.docs/docs/faq/how-does-neon-work.md

 ### I'm a dApp developer and I don't want to use the Neon Web3 Proxy.
 How will this impact my project?

-The Neon Web3 Proxy can be implemented as a library, but implemention isn't simple.
+The Neon Web3 Proxy can be implemented as a library, but implementation isn't simple.
 The most complex part of Neon Web3 Proxy implementation is the iterative transaction execution.
 The Neon Web3 Proxy forms Solana transactions, marking the number of VM steps to be executed without exceeding the BPF instruction limit of the Solana VM.
 The Neon Web3 Proxy traces the process of Neon transaction execution, sending transactions for the continuation of the suspended Neon transaction, awaiting its full execution.
 So if you don't want to use the Neon Web3 Proxy, you will still need to implement its functionality in your client.

 ### Are proxies custodial?